The Wines of Portugal (Organized by Region)

 Lisboa

 One of the most dynamic and varied regions is a strip that runs from Lisbon northward along the coast.
-There are many wines from the various regions in Lisboa (Alenquer, Bucelas, etc.) that are already making their way into stores internationally.
+Many wines from the various regions in Lisboa (Alenquer, Bucelas, etc.) make their way into stores internationally.
 While there is a great quality found in Lisboa (Bucelas, Colares, Alenquer, Arruda), most of the wines you’ll find available are affordable (around $10 a bottle) and great for everyday drinking.

 Wines